Freestone Interview Excerpt

 Why do you write?

 That canned answer is, of course, that “I can’t not write” I tried it.
 It sucked.
 The truth is that Tom Hanks’ character in the movie “Philadelphia” changed my mind about something by revealing it in a way that graciously painfully lighted a human perspective on love.
 I had a preconceived notion that was based on nothing but my own tiny construct… that change broadened my view and deepened my care for the human experience.
 What could matter more in this experience on earth?
-Good writing did that… good art, caring embodiment of character and voice.
+Good writing did that… good art, caring embodiment of character and voice, and good story.
 I wanted to be part of that.
 News informs the brain, but art shifts the human, and writing is the art I’ve been given.
+Within and surrounding all of that is story – the thing that (like horsemanship and falconry) serve as a borderless cultural common the human species has evolved to need the same.
 So I write.
 Dara Marks, who teaches “The Power of the Transformational Arc” said in her book that storytelling “teaches us how to live” which was, verbatim, what a young engineering student said of my Mom and Dad and me while having coffee at our house in front of the Tetons.

 And so I write stories… and hope they are seen.